chromaui/chromatic-docs/src/content/snapshot/branching-and-baselines.md

 <details>
 <summary>What happens to baselines when a branch is rebased?</summary>

-If you rebase a branch (say updating to branch off the latest commit off `main`), then you create a new commit that isn’t a git descendent of the previous (pre-rebase) commit on that branch.
+If you rebase a branch, then you create a new commit that isn’t a git descendent of the previous (pre-rebase) commit on that branch.
+For example, you update to branch off the latest commit off `main`.

 Conceptually, that might mean that Chromatic should throw away any approvals that were made for builds on the branch, however this is probably not what you want.

 For this reason, we _always_ include accepted baselines from the latest build on the current branch, regardless of git history.
 You can bypass this with the `--ignore-last-build-on-branch=<branch-name>` flag of `chromatic`.
 For example: